WMShuai/gloves-yolov3/README.md

 python detetct.py --view-img --weights last.pt --source Test_Gloves_1.mp4
 ```

+We also made a video about its performance on NVIDIA Jetson Nano.
+All the equipment was shown in Figure 6.
+The camera was fixed at the top of the machine tool, which is shown in Figure 7.

 ## <div align="center">Further research</div>
 We also did some further works using MediaPipe [MediaPipe](https://developers.google.com/mediapipe).
 This helps the alogorithm to determine whether the gloves were wearing on the worker's hand or left on the ground.
 To see the performance you need to install MediaPipe.